Considering LPN School

 - No sandals or tennis shoes

-At the end of the interview be sure to understand when a decision will be made regarding acceptable into the school and how they will inform you one way or the other.
+At the end of the interview be sure to understand when a decision will be made regarding acceptance into the school and how they will inform you one way or the other.
 Once home, send a handwritten note to the school thanking them for the opportunity to interview at the school.

-Usually schools will notify you my mail or email of your acceptance into the program.
+Schools will notify you by mail or email of your acceptance into the program.
 The school will have published dates when letters or emails will be sent to let you know.
 When you receive your letter or email of acceptance, the school will also provide you with an important school handbook if you do not already have one.
 This school handbook is their school manual that describes things such as the dress code, attendance policy, smoking policy, inclement weather, health requirements, appointments with instructors, class and clinical time, parking, transportation, graduation requirements, grievance procedure, and student probation and dismissal procedures.
 Read over the book carefully making notes if needed.

 If you do not get into the program initially, you may be placed on a waiting list.
 There are times a potential student may need to turn down going to school right then for financial and/or personal reasons.
 As they drop off, you move up on the waiting list and may have a chance for getting admitted.
 If you are not accepted into the school, contact the school regarding suggestions to improve your application for next time!
 Was it a difficult interview that made the difference?
-A poor TEAS score?
+Poor TEAS score?
 Commit to turning it around for the next application cycle!

 This is a very important time to get your personal and home life organized so that you can best dedicate your time to school in the near future.
 Suggestions may include organizing your clothes in your closet or cooking meals for your family for the freezer.
 As you wait for school to start, this is a good time to work overtime!
 Make those extra dollars you will need!
 Organize a study area in your house for books, papers, and a computer.
 Do a thorough job cleaning your house.
 It may also be a good time to take your car in for a quick once-over so breakdowns are less likely while in school.
 A set of four new tires may be in order.